MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 ![Add IntelliCode-generated EditorConfig file in Visual Studio](media/intellicode-editorconfig.png)

-## Q. I don't see my EditorConfig conventions taking effect - why?
+## Q. I don't see my EditorConfig formatting conventions taking effect - why?

 Formatting conventions don't appear in the **Error List** or as "squiggles" in your code.
 They can, however, be fixed using the **Format Document** (**Ctrl**+**K**, **Ctrl**+**D**) command.